petetomasik/terraform-provider-buildkite/docs/resources/cluster_queue.md

 page_title: "buildkite_cluster_queue Resource - terraform-provider-buildkite"
 subcategory: ""
 description: |-
-  A Cluster Queue (foo) is a queue belonging to a specific Cluster for its Agents to target builds on.
+  A Cluster Queue is a queue belonging to a specific Cluster for its Agents to target builds on.
 ---

 # buildkite_cluster_queue (Resource)

-A Cluster Queue (foo) is a queue belonging to a specific Cluster for its Agents to target builds on.
+A Cluster Queue is a queue belonging to a specific Cluster for its Agents to target builds on.

 ## Example Usage